 There is no such thing as spot-reducing, but it is useful to perform abdominal exercises to strengthen and tone your core.
-Toned ab muscles give your midsection the flat look you desire–especially after you start losing the layer of fat located over your abs–and, when you work to develop those muscles, you can even get a six pack going if that’s what you want.
+Toned ab muscles give your midsection the flat look you desire–especially after you start losing the layer of fat that conceals your abs–and, when you work to develop those muscles, you can even get a six pack going if that’s what you want.
 The really terrific thing about ab workouts is that the best ab exercises without equipment are essentially the best ab exercises, period.
-Over the past few years, planks have become the ab workout darlings of many personal trainers, but the American Council on Exercise says that jacks, mountain climbers, and even side planks are more effective for working your abs from top to bottom and side to side.
+For years, planks have been the ab workout darlings of many personal trainers, but the American Council on Exercise says that jacks, mountain climbers, and even side planks are more effective for working your abs from top to bottom and side to side.
 ACE actually did a study on ab exercises and found the most effective ones to be the bicycle maneuver and the captain’s chair (leg lifts).
 They’re both effective for working the obliques as well as the main ab muscles that run along the front of your torso.

 In your impatience to lose belly fat and flatten your tummy, don’t work your abs every day.
 Your abdominals are just like every other muscle in your body, and they need recovery time between workouts.
 That doesn’t mean you can’t do ab exercises more than once a week.
 Just be sure to allow 48 to 72 hours between workouts.

 Step Three: Get a Grip on Your Diet